Please use the new NHS App or your patient access login to order repeat prescriptions - See Online Services tab for more information.

 It is your responsibility to ensure that you do not run out of your medications.
-However in unfortunate event this happens, you can contact your regular dispensing pharmacy and ask for an emergency supply, and then get in touch with us as soon as possible.
+However, if you run out of medication outside of our opening hours you can contact your regular dispensing pharmacy and ask for an emergency supply.
+Please then submit a prescription request in the usual way as soon as possible.

 You can ask for a repeat prescription in any of the following ways:

-- By calling into the surgery in person during opening hours and leaving a written request at our (unmanned) repeat prescription desk.
+- By calling into the surgery in person during opening hours and placing your request in our repeat prescription box.

-- By posting a request of what you require through the secured letter box located to the right of the main entrance to the surgery. when we are closed
+- By posting your request through the secured letter box located to the right of the main entrance to the surgery.

 Please note we do not take prescription requests by telephone, as this is shown to increase the risk of errors.